-The Abstract Submission deadline has been extended and now is Wednesday, February 8, 2017.
+Abstract submission deadline has been extended until February 15, 2019.

 - All abstracts must be submitted via the abstract submission website using the online text submission form (Attachments are not permitted).